brandonhyc/note_collection/基础笔记/Java/java.md

 ### polymorphism
+One reference variable can refer to any object of declared type of its subtype.

 For different subclasses can have different implementations of a method inherit from parent class
     Salary s = new Salary();
     Employee e = new Salary();